chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

-You know, it would've been a real shame, if the configuration language decided to interpret the value now as a floating-point number, and the program would've failed at runtime because this implicit behaviour was quite surprising...
+You know, it would've been a real shame, if the configuration language decided to interpret the value now as a floating-point number, and the program would've failed at runtime because this implicit behaviour was surprising.

 CCL doesn't attach any type semantics to keys or values.
 In the file, they're just strings.
 So they're passed as strings with minimal processing to the